Iconic Waldorf Astoria New York Reopens, After Eight Year Closure

 Waldorf Astoria New York junior suite bathroom rendering

-The Waldorf Astoria New York’s signature restaurant will be called Lex Yard, named after the hotel’s Lexington Avenue location, and the historic train depot, Track 61.
-The two-story restaurant will be led by Chef Michael Anthony, and will be an “American Brasserie-style restaurant” serving “seasonal contemporary American cuisine.”
+The Waldorf Astoria New York’s signature restaurant is called Lex Yard, named after the hotel’s Lexington Avenue location, and the historic train depot, Track 61.
+The two-story restaurant is led by Chef Michael Anthony, and is an “American Brasserie-style restaurant” serving “seasonal contemporary American cuisine.”

 Waldorf Astoria New York restaurant rendering